 SURVEY BACKGROUND AND METHODOLOGY

 Zebra (ZBRA) empowers the front line of business in retail/ecommerce, manufacturing, transportation and logistics, healthcare and other industries to achieve a performance edge.
 With more than 10,000 partners across 100 countries, we deliver industry-tailored, end-to-end solutions that intelligently connect people, assets and data to help our customers make business-critical decisions.
 Our market-leading solutions elevate the shopping experience, track and manage inventory as well as improve supply chain efficiency and patient care.
-Ranked on Forbes’ list of America’s Best Employers for the last three years, Zebra helps our customers capture their edge.
-For more information, visit www.zebra.com or sign up for our news alerts.
+Ranked on Forbes’ list of America’s Best Employers for the last four years, Zebra helps our customers capture their edge.
+For more information, visit www.zebra.com or sign up for news alerts.
 Follow us on LinkedIn, Twitter and Facebook.

 ZEBRA and the stylized Zebra head are trademarks of Zebra Technologies Corporation, registered in many jurisdictions worldwide.
 Android is a trademark of Google Inc. All other trademarks are the property of their respective owners. ©2019 Zebra Technologies Corporation and/or its affiliates.
 All rights reserved.